Invisible Apple Cake

 can I make this invisible apple cake dairy-free?

-I have not tried making this cake with non-dairy milk, so if you do please let me know in the comments how it turns out!
+I have not tried making this cake with non-dairy milk.
+If you do, please let me know in the comments how it turns out!

 A close-up view of a sliced almond-topped pastry, dusted with powdered sugar.
 The golden layers of the pastry are visible, and a silver knife lies beside it on a wooden surface.